oracle-quickstart/oci-hpc/README.md

 ## resize.sh usage

-The resize.py is deployed on the bastion node as part of the HPC cluster Stack deployment.
+The resize.sh is deployed on the bastion node as part of the HPC cluster Stack deployment.
+Unreachable nodes have been causing issues.
+If nodes in the inventory are unreachable, we will not do cluster modification to the cluster unless --remove_unreachable is also specified.
+That will remove the node from the inventory and then do the requested action.
+To avoid losing track of nodes, we advise you to remove the unreachable nodes with `resize.sh remove_unreachable --nodes nodename` before doing any action on the cluster.

 ```
 /opt/oci-hpc/bin/resize.sh -h